Iasa-Global/btabok/index.md

 - rework and modernize the competency model
 - develop a further connection with engineering and other architect partners
-- create a complete set of deliverables using the btabok
+- create a complete set of deliverables using the BTABoK
-- complete the patterns library and other libraries of the btabok
+- complete the patterns library and other libraries of the BTABoK

 ## Committers and Editors

 The BTABoK is the only truly open source and maintained body of knowledge for architects.
-As an open source bok anyone can do a pull request after fixing or suggesting changes to the bok or adding material.
+As an open source BoK anyone can do a pull request after fixing or suggesting changes to the BoKor adding material.
 The committers on the project are a group of board certified architects who have worked very hard to create the body of knowledge.
 They will determine what pull requests get included into the bok.
 To become a committer you will have to have a large number of successful pull requests and have a discussion with the committer team.

 ### BTABoK Editing Guidelines